RuneScape: Combat

 RuneScape features a semi-real-time combat system.
 Combat is an important aspect of the game, allowing players to defeat monsters to obtain dropped items or to complete quests.
 A combat level is an indicator of how powerful a player or NPC is in combat.
 For players, it is determined by applying a mathematical formula to their combat skills.
+With the release of the Necromancy skill, the current maximum combat level a player can achieve is 152.
 Players engage in combat by clicking on the enemy they want their character to attack and will automatically continue fighting until they kill their opponent, die, or retreat from the fight.
 Most of the game's weapons are medieval or fantastical in nature, and feature different strengths and weaknesses.
-Players may summon a familiar to assist with combat, use special attacks called "abilities" to deal additional damage, and use potions and the Prayer skill to boost their combat prowess.
+Players may use the Summoning skill to summon a familiar that can assist with combat, use special attacks called "abilities" to deal additional damage, and use potions and the Prayer skill to boost their combat prowess.

-Combat is subdivided into three main categories: melee, magic and ranged.
-Melee attacks are close range, magic attacks focus on using runestones to cast spells, and ranged attacks use projectile weapons like arrows, darts or throwing knives.
-These combat types make up a "Combat Triangle", which governs effectiveness of styles in a rock-paper-scissors fashion; melee beats ranged, ranged beats magic, magic beats melee, and each style is neutral to itself.
+Combat is subdivided into four main categories: Melee, Magic, Ranged and Necromancy.
+Melee attacks are close range and combine the Attack, Strength, and Defence skills; Magic attacks focus on using runestones to cast spells; Ranged attacks use projectile weapons like arrows, darts or throwing knives; and Necromancy combines direct necrotic attacks with the conjuration of undead combatants using conduits to fight alongside the player.
+The first three combat types make up the "combat triangle", which governs effectiveness of styles in a rock-paper-scissors fashion; Melee beats Ranged, Ranged beats Magic, Magic beats Melee, and each style is neutral to itself.
+Necromancy, released in 2023, is a standalone method of combat and is neutral to the other styles, which have been available since the game's launch.
 The advantages and disadvantages of the combat triangle apply to both NPCs and player opponents.
 Players are not required to choose a character class nor are they bound to a specific category of combat.
-They may freely change between or combine the three styles of combat by switching weapons and armour.
+They may freely change between or combine the styles of combat by switching weapons and armour.